 A day before a new employee joins the company, their manager gets an email with a checklist of five critical tasks.

-- Discuss the roles and responsibilities with the new employee
+- Discuss the roles and responsibilities of the new employee

 - Match the new hire with a peer buddy